 The purpose of the Housing Goal is "to provide for housing needs of citizens of the state".
 Counties and cities must zone sufficient land to meet these needs.
-There is a trade-off between retaining land for resource use and providing land to meet housing needs and so the Housing Goal serves as a counter-balance to resource protection goals, Goal 3, Goal 4, etc.
+There is a trade-off between retaining land for resource use and providing land to meet housing needs and so the Housing Goal serves as a counter-balance to applicable resource protection goals.
+Goal 3, Goal 4, etc.

-There are three key phrases in this goal that deserve further discussion: provide for, housing needs, citizens of the state.
-The phrase "provide for" is clarified in the next sentence of the Housing foal as "encourage the availability of adequate numbers of housing units".
+There are three key phrases in this goal that deserve further discussion: (1) provide for, (2) housing needs or needed housing, and (3) citizens of the state.
+The phrase "provide for" is clarified in the next sentence of the Housing fgoal as "encourage the availability of adequate numbers of housing units".
 Suggestions for accomplishing this goal listed in the state guidelines include:

 - 1) Tax incentives and disincentives;

 - 2) building and construction code revisions;

 - 3) zoning and land use controls;

 - 4) subsidies and loans;

-- 5) fee and less-than-fee acquisition techniques; - 6) enforcement of local health and safety codes, and - 7) coordination of the development of urban facilities and services to disperse low income housing throughout the planning area.
+- 5) fee and less-than-fee acquisition techniques;

+- 6) enforcement of local health and safety codes, and - coordination of the development of urban facilities and services to disperse low income housing throughout the planning area.